 Stock options were last granted in 2006.
 The stock options generally vested over a three-year period and had a term of ten years.
 Options were granted at an exercise price equal to the fair market value of a common share when the option was granted.
 The Company generally recognized compensation expense (based on the fair value of stock option awards) over the vesting period.
-No outstanding options remain as of December 31, 2016.
+At December 31, 2017 and 2016, there were no outstanding options.